(I’m talking about using an embroidery machine which moves a hoop under the control of a software design.

-Usually you can use tear away stabiliser with stable fabrics, but cut away is tougher and essential to support embroidery on unstable fabrics such as stretch and knits.
+Usually you can use ‘tear away’ stabiliser with stable fabrics.
+‘Cut away’ is tougher and essential to support embroidery on unstable fabrics such as stretch and knits, it’s also best used to support dense stitching, or anything that is washed frequently.

 Some people mainly use tear away, some people mainly use cut away.
 Eventually you’ll find which works best for the type of embroidery you usually do – how dense the stitching is, how the embroidery will be treated, what fabrics you like to embroider on.
 But that’s not something for a beginner to worry about.